thachmpham/thachmpham.github.io/md/gdb/reverse_stack.md

 # Base Pointer

 Base pointer (rbp) stores the start address of the function stack frame.
+Remains fixed throughout the function, allowing compiler to use its stable position to generate offsets for local variables and function arguments.

 ## Prolog & Epilog